zachleat/zachleat.com/web/_posts/2021-07-30-screenshots.md

 ---
-title: 'Building an Automated Screenshot Service on Netlify in about 100 Lines of Code'
+title: Building an Automated Screenshot Service on Netlify in ~140 Lines of Code
 tags:
   - eleventy
   - project